 Will O. (Trip) Walton, III

-Trip is an exceptional litigator and a dedicated advocate for injured clients, focusing his practice in the areas of Personal Injury, Traumatic Brain Injuries, Wrongful Death, Automobile and Tractor Trailer collisions, Train Collisions, Dog Bite attacks, and serious Slip and Fall injuries.
-He also has a well-earned reputation in the criminal defense arena, providing a vigorous defense to clients accused of Driving Under the Influence (DUI), Drugs and Narcotics and other crimes.
+Trip has a well-earned reputation in the criminal defense arena, providing a vigorous defense to clients accused of Driving Under the Influence (DUI), Public Intoxication, Minor in Possession/Consumption, Murder, Manslaughter, Assault, Sex Crimes, Drugs and Narcotics, and other crimes.

 Trip is rated AV Preeminent by the Martindale-Hubbell Peer Review Rating Service, which means he has been rated by his peers as having the highest level of legal ability and ethical standards.
 He has also been selected yearly as an Alabama Super Lawyer since 2011, Top Attorney’s in Alabama since 2011, and 100 Top Trial Lawyer’s since 2011.

 Walton Law Firm has also been recognized by Martindale-Hubbell Bar Register of Preeminent Lawyers, which is a select group of lawyers who have been recognized for their legal expertise and professional stature.

 While in college and law school, he enjoyed a successful amateur heavyweight boxing career with a 20-1 record.
 As an amateur heavyweight fighter, he was known for his knockout punch with 18 first round knockout victories.
 His record includes the Auburn University and Southeastern Regional Intercollegiate Titles in 1978; a win in the Georgia Golden Gloves Tournament in 1980; the Alabama AAU Open-Class Heavyweight Championship in 1981; and he concluded his boxing career in 1982 by winning the Alabama Golden Gloves Heavyweight Championship.